pypeit/PypeIt/doc/setup.rst

 is a .setup file, e.g. lris_blue_2016-Nov-18.setup.
 This file describes all of the instrument configurations that were parsed by the code for the input raw files.
-It is a YAML file and each top-level key indicates the setup values, e.g. '01_02'.
+It is a YAML file and each top-level key indicates the setup values, e.g. '01'.

-PYPIT generates a unique setup for every detector in the instrument.
-These are grouped together in the .setup file.
+Note that PYPIT generates a unique setup for every detector in the instrument.
-For example, '01_02' is a single instrument configuration with two detectors.
-The next configuration would have '03_04', etc.

-The remainder of the information in the .setup file describes how the instrument configuration.
+The remainder of the information in the .setup file describes the instrument configuration.

 **Important:**  There can be only one .setup file in a working PYPIT reduction folder for each instrument being reduced.